ls1intum/thesis-template-typst/content/system_design.typ

 == Access Control
 #TODO[
-  Optional section describing the access control and security issues based on the nonfunctional requirements in the requirements analysis.
+  Optional section describing the access control and security issues based on the nonfunctional requirements.
 It also de- scribes the implementation of the access matrix based on capabilities or access control lists, the selection of authentication mechanisms and the use of en- cryption algorithms.
 ]

 == Global Software Control